Free Webinar | Hydration Beyond Hyaluronic: Is Your Product Ready for Osmotic Stress? Watch Now

 What innovative tech are they working on?Quantum computing for financial industry

-Finance is one of the industries that are adopting quantum computing at an early stage and this promising opportunity is what led to the creation of Multiverse Computing.
+Finance is one of the industries adopting quantum computing early, and this promising opportunity led to the creation of Multiverse Computing.
 The startups provide software for companies from the financial industry wanting to gain an edge with quantum computing.

 Their expertise can be recognized by a list of partners to whom they provide their quantum solutions.
-The list contains big names such as Amazon, IBM, Microsoft, NTT along with quantum computing startups such as IonQ, AQT, etc.
+The list includes big names such as Amazon, IBM, Microsoft, and NTT, along with quantum computing startups such as IonQ and AQT.

-• Crédit Agricole CIB and European tech giants Pasqal and Multiverse Computing established collaboration on June 28, 2021, to create and execute innovative techniques for capital markets and risk management which would surpass state-of-the-art algorithms on conventional and quantum computers.
-Pasqal, a French firm, is creating a quantum computer based on neutral atom arrays, a cutting-edge technology that is currently being tested to construct industrial quantum computers.
+• Crédit Agricole CIB and European tech giants Pasqal and Multiverse Computing established a collaboration on June 28, 2021, to develop and deploy innovative techniques for capital markets and risk management that would surpass state-of-the-art algorithms on conventional and quantum computers.
+Pasqal, a French firm, is developing a quantum computer based on neutral-atom arrays, a cutting-edge technology currently being tested to build industrial quantum computers.
 Multiverse Computing, based in Spain, specializes in quantum algorithms that can be executed on both quantum and classical computers.
 (Source)

 • On February 8, 2021, Multiverse and AQT announced a global strategic collaboration, combining Multiverse’s experience in delivering software to help the future revolution in computer-aided financial issues with AQT’s expertise in ion-trap quantum computing.
-Multiverse Computing develops hyper-efficient software for financial firms seeking to achieve a significant competitive edge through the use of quantum computing technologies.
+Multiverse Computing develops hyper-efficient software for financial firms seeking a significant competitive edge through quantum computing technologies.
 (Source)

-• BBVA has been following several lines of study in Quantum computing with the goal of investigating its applicability in the realm of finance.
-On August 26, 2020, the joint research team analyzed and benchmarked a variety of quantum and classical technologies to enhance the process of dynamically optimizing investment portfolios with market data in partnership with the Spanish company Multiverse.
-The findings, which were published in a scientific publication, enabled the researchers to uncover previously unknown ways for performing these computations, which would allow them to maximize the possible returns on investments.
+• BBVA has been pursuing several lines of study in Quantum computing with the goal of investigating its applicability in finance.
+On August 26, 2020, the joint research team analyzed and benchmarked a range of quantum and classical technologies to enhance the process of dynamically optimizing investment portfolios using market data, in partnership with the Spanish company Multiverse.
+The findings, published in a scientific journal, enabled the researchers to uncover previously unknown ways to perform these computations, allowing them to maximize potential returns on investment.
 (Source)

 5. Riverlane